PacktPublishing/Hands-On-Game-Animation-Programming/README.md

 ## Get to Know the Author
 **Gabor Szauer**
-Gabor Szauer has been making games since 2010.
+has been making games since 2010.
 He graduated from Full Sail University in 2010 with a bachelor's degree in game development.
 Gabor maintains an active Twitter presence, @gszauer, and maintains a programming-oriented game development blog.
 Gabor's previously published books are Game Physics Programming Cookbook and Lua Quick Start Guide, both published by Packt.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.